AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Top Accounts with More Products (1).md

 **Overall Services:**

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.025.jpeg)

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.027.jpeg)

-![A screenshot of a computer

-Description automatically generated]

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-**Normal flow:**

 1. User clicks on the total number of AWS services displayed in the Cloud Summary widget.
 1. User is redirected to the Overall services page where all the services are shown in count.